Bryan Webber: Research and career

 Webber began his academic career as a postdoctoral researcher at the Lawrence Radiation Laboratory, California.
 There, he researched strong interaction under Geoffrey Chew from 1969 to 1971.
 He then returned to England, where he joined the University of Cambridge as a research assistant.
 By 1973, he was the only member of staff researching particle physics theory, and was appointed head of the Theoretical High Energy Physics Group at the Cavendish Laboratory.

 At university level, he was a demonstrator from 1973 to 1978.
 He was a lecturer from 1978 to 1994.
 He was promoted to reader in 1994.
 He was appointed Professor of Theoretical Physics in 1999.
 He retired in September 2010, and was appointed Professor Emeritus.

 He was elected a Fellow of Emmanuel College, Cambridge in 1973.
 He was later made a professorial fellow.
 At various times, he was a tutor in physics and was a director of studies at Emmanuel College.
 On retirement in 2010, he was elected a Life Fellow.

 Honours and awards

 In 1987, Webber was elected a Fellow of the Institute of Physics (FInstP).
 In 2001, he was elected a Fellow of the Royal Society (FRS).

 In 2008, he was awarded the Dirac Medal by the Institute of Physics.
 The citation reads:

 For his pioneering work in understanding and applying quantum chromodynamics (QCD), the theory of the strong interaction which is one of the three fundamental forces of Nature.

 In 2012, he was awarded the J. J. Sakurai Prize for Theoretical Particle Physics by the American Physical Society.
 The citation reads:

 For key ideas leading to the detailed confirmation of the Standard Model of particle physics, enabling high energy experiments to extract precise information about Quantum Chromodynamics, electroweak interactions and possible new physics.

+In 2021, he was awarded the High Energy and Particle Physics Prize of the European Physical Society.
+The short citation reads: